Lucevar/mw-immersion-mods/lucevars-baseline-install.md

 # Essential 3rd Party Utilities
 [**Morrowind Code Patch**](https://www.nexusmods.com/morrowind/mods/19510) by Hrnchamd
 [**MGE XE**](https://www.nexusmods.com/morrowind/mods/41102) by Hrnchamd & MGE Team
 Make sure to get [**DirectX 9.0c**](https://www.microsoft.com/en-us/download/details.aspx?id=35) as well - yes, future me reading this, it does have to be THIS version of DirectX.
-[**MWSE 2.1**](https://nullcascade.com/mwse/mwse-dev.zip) by NullCascade & MWSE Team
-Note: included in MGE XE 0.11.0 installer.
-Make sure to run the MWSE updater.
+MWSE is included in this installer.
+Make sure to run MWSE-update.exe.
 [**Wrye Mash (Polemos Fork) 2018**](https://www.nexusmods.com/morrowind/mods/45439) by Polemos & Wrye

 ## Utilities for Mod-Makers